nystudio107/craft-code-field/docs/docs/index.md

 ![Code Field Settings](./resources/screenshots/code-field-settings.png)

 * **Code Field Theme** - The theme to use for the Code Field editor.
-It can be either Visual Studio Light, Visual Studio Dark, or High Contrast Dark.
+It can be either Auto, Visual Studio Light, Visual Studio Dark, or High Contrast Dark. **Auto** will set the light/dark theme based on browser light/dark mode. **N.B.:** The Monaco editor [allows only one theme per page](https://github.com/microsoft/monaco-editor/issues/338) so you can't have different editor instances using different themes.
 * **Code Field Default Language** - The language to use for the Code Field editor.
 This can optionally be changed by content authors while using the field (see below)
 * **Font Size** - The font size to use for the Code Field editor
 * **Single Line Code Field** - Whether the editor should behave like a Craft field that can be tabbed between, and displays as a single line, with no line breaks.